bentroutman/prediction-market-arbitrage/README.md

 # Prediction Market Arbitrage Analysis
 This project analyzes prediction markets (Kalshi, Polymarket, and PredictIt), collecting and cleaning data from APIs using scikit-learn to match similar markets on each site and identify market efficiencies, especially through arbitrage opportunities.
+It yielded a mean ROI of 9.41% over 75 arbitrage opportunities from 7/16/25 to 8/16/25.

 ---